AthanasiusXOR/athanasiusxor.github.io/_posts/2025-05-01-Red-Team-Infrastructure-Part-I.md

 ---

+> ⚠️ **Use With Integrity**
+All techniques shown are for authorized environments only.
+We pursue **righteous intrusion** — not reckless exploitation.
+> *“Abstain from every form of evil.” — 1 Thessalonians 5:22*

+---

 ## Introduction: Building with Conviction

 Before the first payload is launched or the first beacon configured, there must be a blueprint — not just of code, but of conviction.